Can I invest in a limited liability company with funds from my account?

 Yes.
 Limited Partnership (or LP) investments are considered a private placement, and the ability to invest in these types of assets is one of the advantages that a SDIRA offers.

 I own a percentage interest in a private equity investment in my account.
-Who provides IRA Services with a value for my portion of that investment?
+Who provides Forge Trust with a value for my portion of that investment?

 You provide fair market valuations for all your assets every year.
 All your private equity investments should be issuing reports to you on the company’s worth.
 You can use that to complete the valuation forms.